shadowwalker/next-pwa/README.md

 const withPWA = require('next-pwa')

 module.exports = withPWA({
-  ...
+  // other next config
 })
 ```

 After running `next build`, this will generate two files in your `distDir` (default is `.next` folder): `precache-manifest.*.js` and `sw.js`, which you need to serve statically, either through static file hosting service or using custom `server.js`.

-### Option 1: Static File Server
+### Option 1: Host Static Files

 Copy files to your static file hosting server, so that they could be access using URL: `https://yourdomain.com/sw.js` and `https://yourdomain.com/precache-manifest.*.js`.

 One example is using firebase hosting service to host those files statically.
 You can automate the copy step using scripts in your deployment workflow.

-### Option 2: Use Customized Server Script
+### Option 2: Use Custom Server

-When a http request is received, if it's requesting those files, return those static files.
+When a http request is received, test if those files are requested, then return those static files.

 Example `server.js`